Suraj01Dev/Automate-Orchestrate-Innovate-The-DevOps-Playbook-for-the-AI-Era/README.md

 # Microservices Charts

-`iam.yaml` is a Helm-templated version of the Crossplane claim from the provided repository.
+`iam.yaml` is a Helm-templated version of the Crossplane claim from this [repository](https://github.com/Suraj01Dev/crossplane-iam-function).
 The Helm chart only requires two inputs: `serviceName` and `policiesFolder`.

 To demonstrate, we can run the `helm template` command with these inputs: